-Rachel comes to fusion fresh out of college, ready to empower the youth and make a positive impact on their lives.
+Rachel came to Fusion fresh out of her masters program, ready to empower the youth and make a positive impact on their lives.
 Her mission is to make each student feel wanted, welcome, worthy, and powerful.
 This, however, was not always Rachel’s passion in life.
-Originally she wanted to be an architect, but things seemed to shift as the years went on.
+Originally she wanted to be an architect, but things shift as the years went on.

 Rachel was raised as an only child a majority of her life.
 Things were pretty normal for her until one day, Rachel’s entire world was flipped upside down.
 That was the day her sister was born.
 She was 15 years old and was used to living life a particular way.
 Now she had responsibilities, she was relied on, she had to be a role model, a sister, a protector, a teacher, a student, and a second mother to a little peanut.
 Rachel developed her passion for children, teaching, and leadership through this experience and those years to follow.